17A: Causes

 On March 12, 2020, a strict lockdown was established across Argentina.
 This, at first, caused a spike in the positive image of President Alberto Fernández during March.
 Several causes made it went down over the following months of "preventive and mandatory isolation", reaching in August a record-low positive image since the start of the lockdown measures.
 Opinion Polls showed a sharp decline in economic expectations of the population, primarily in the future employment and prices expectations.

 People who approved the handle of the pandemic went from a 91.7% in March to a 62.4% in June, while disapproval went from a 5.5% in March to a 35.8% in June.

 On the 9th of July, protesters rallied against the government on the Buenos Aires Obelisk and in several other points of the country.

 On the 30th of July, the President sent the Congress a Bill for Justice Reform with the objective, according to Fernández, of being able to "better organize the Federal Justice and overcoming the crisis affecting the credibility and well-function of the Federal Criminal Justice.
 This project foresaw the unification of Criminal and Economic Justice and the creation of 23 new courts, what would dilute the influence of the country's 12 federal judges, as well as the merger of appeal courts and imposing several new procedure rules for Federal Judges.
 Also, an Advisory Board was created to propose reforms on the Supreme Court and the Council of Magistracy.

 In August, negative image of Alberto Fernandez surpassed, for the first time, the positive one.
 Only one poll, conducted by the state-owned UBA School of Social Sciences, showed a larger positive than negative image on the President.

 In the Buenos Aires Province, primarily the Greater Buenos Aires, an increase in crimes committed by people with no previous record was seen, qualified as "survival crime" by the Minister of Security of the province, Sergio Berni.
 This increase on crime was heavily covered by mass media and was one of the protesters claims.
-The National Ministry of Security, Sabina Frederic, stated: "The are not so much robberies [...] we are seeing violence acts during crime happening, which are being alerted, mainly, by mass media, which make them visible and follow-up the cases".
+The National Ministry of Security, Sabina Frederic, stated: "There are not so much robberies [...] we are seeing violence acts during crime happening, which are being alerted, mainly, by mass media, which make them visible and follow-up the cases".
 After this statements, the Chief of the Cabinet of Ministers (Santiago Cafiero) added: "What I know is what the Ministry of Security, Frederic, is proposing according to a statistics comparing with the last year.
 Now, comparing with March, there are obviously more cases".

 By the 17th of August, the day protests took place, the lockdown measures (officially known as "preventive and mandatory social isolation") had been on for 151 days in both the City of Buenos Aires and its Greater Area, while most of the rest of the country had gone to a less-strict phase called Social Distancing.